 Global Growth Forecast

-The UK and global economies continued to stumble with global growth falling from 3.6% in 2018 to 2.9% in 2019.
-The IMF forecast for 2020 is slightly improved at 3.3%.
-The rest of 2020 will see the UK and European economies facing uncertainty amid the finalisation of any trade agreements.
+In the previous report we commented that the IMF forecast for 2020 was slightly improved at 3.3% with the UK and European economies facing uncertainty amid the finalisation of any trade agreements.